ShreyShah2003/PRODIGY_ML_05/README.md

 DATASET: https://www.kaggle.com/dansbecker/food-101

-(Due to lack of knowledge the code is not up to the mark, visit again in 7-10 days to get the improvised code)
+(Due to lack of knowledge, the code is not up to the mark, visit again in 7-10 days to get the improvised code)